boroivanov/ecs-tools/README.md

 + TEST1=123
 + TEST2=456

-Do you want to create a new task definition revision?
+Do you want to deploy your changes?

 # Deleting environment variables
 $ ecs service env cluster1 app1 TEST1=123 TEST2=456 -d